 In 1980, The CCUB Trust Fund Act established a corporate body called the Doukhobors of Canada C.C.U.B.
 Trust Fund Board, consisting of nine (9) members appointed by the minister (currently, this minister is the Minister of Parks, Culture and Sport for the Government of Saskatchewan).
 The Board is responsible to the Minister and is charged with administering the Act according to the provisions, duties and powers defined in The CCUB Trust Fund Act (S.S.
-1979-80) and any subsequent amendments.
+1979-80) and any subsequent amendments, notably the recent May 2021 amendment that permits spending of the Fund’s principal as well as the interest.

 Appointees to the Board must include: